WHAT MAKES A GOOD COACH

 Credibility comes from open and clear communication and from endeavouring to advance the team both in sporting and personal terms.
 Connectedness with the players, based on trust, respect and regular contact, is seen as essential for building a successful relationship.
 Reliability is also presented as essential - a good cognitive structure and organisation are crucial for practical implementation in training and in games.

-1. results and titles
+1. Results and Titles

 The most obvious indicators of successful coaches are the results achieved and titles won.
 A good coach finds ways to lead their team to victories, be it through tactical innovation, motivating players or developing strong team chemistry.